Pretraining A Large Language Model using Distributed GPUs: A Memory-Efficient Decentralized Paradigm: Experiments

 Under upcycling settings, we train a 9B model initialized from Qwen3-1.7B-Base~\citep{yang2025qwen3}.
 We expand the model by replicating the FFN × 8, then inject Gaussian noise into 50\% of parameters with standard deviation 0.02, following~\citet{team2024qwen2}.
 To match the output scale of the pretrained dense model, we normalize the gating scores after top-k expert selection, following~\citet{jiang2024mixtral}.

-In our implementation, the expert merging warmup steps, $T_{\text{merge}}$, is set to 12,500, with merging executed for every 500 steps.
+In our implementation, the expert merging warmup steps, $T_{\text{w}}$, is set to 12,500, and the merging interval, $T_{\text{i}}$ is set to 300.
 The parameters $\alpha$ and $K$ are set to 0.1 and 4, respectively.
 All models are trained with the AdamW optimizer~\citep{loshchilov2017decoupled}.
 Please refer to \textbf{Appendix~\ref{appendix:implementation_details}} for additional implementation details.

 \textbf{Training Data.} We train our models exclusively on publicly available datasets, ensuring accessibility for the research community.
 The 2B and 7B models are trained on data sampled from Ultra-FineWeb~\citep{wang2025ultra} and SlimPajama~\citep{cerebras2023slimpajama}, complemented by openweb-math, algebraic stack, pes2o, arxiv, and StarCoder drawn from olmo-mix-1124~\citep{olmo20242} to provide domain-specialized coverage in reasoning, scientific, and programming knowledge.
 The 1B model is trained solely on SlimPajama for a lightweight and efficient pretraining.
 For tokenization, we use the tokenizer trained by \citet{bai2023qwen}, which offers efficient subword segmentation and robust multilingual support.
 For the 9B upcycled model, we use data sampled from the Nemotron Pretraining Dataset~\citep{basant2025nvidia}.
 For each node, the training data $\mathcal{D}_i$ for different nodes is randomly sampled from the whole dataset.
 Please see \textbf{Appendix~\ref{appendix:data_details}} for more details.